yeoman/update-notifier/readme.md

 Type: `boolean`<br>
 Default: `true`

 Include the `-g` argument in the default message's `npm i` recommendation.
-This is ignored if you supply your own `message`.
+You may want to change this if your CLI package can be installed as a dependency of another project, and don't want to recommend a global installation.
+This option is ignored if you supply your own `message` (see above).

 ##### boxenOpts